Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 I enjoy the appearance of this computer, and always drag it out to show friends.
 It looks like it belongs on the 1960s in a toybox somewhere!
 It's a lot more interesting that it's bigger brother, the 328, which is really just a platter of boring keys.

-I love the little red joystick.
+The little red joystick is eyecatching.
 More for appearance than actually being useful, but there are ports for plugging external joysticks into.

-This unit arrived in early 2008, complete with tape drive, a plethora of manuals and some (but not much) software.
+This unit arrived in early 2008 complete with tape drive, a plethora of manuals and some (but not much) software.
+The latter issue has now been remedied.
 No repairs were needed other than a good clean.
-His past owners seem to have been caring types.
+The past owners seem to have been caring types.

 A neat little number I'm happy to call my own.